-The objective of this workshop is to help participants better understand the planning phase of internal audit, and share the best standards and practices in planning.
+The objective of this workshop was to help participants better understand the planning phase of internal audit, and share the best standards and practices in planning.

-At the workshop we will discuss the following topics:
+At the workshop we discussed the following topics:

 - International audit standards and their implementation (focus on IIA Performance Standards 2200 to 2240)